 Become a Trusted Advisor to Your Clients

-More and more entrepreneurs are changing the way they do business.
+More and more accounting professionals are changing the way they do business.
 They now offer services that touch their clients more often.
-With this strategy, you become a trusted advisor.
+With this strategy, you position yourself as a trusted advisor.
 This one move separates you from the competition.

 That’s because your clients are the reason you’re in business.
 Does your business development plan include a client experience strategy?

-Ask yourself how client meetings paired with your services would fit into your business model.
+Ask yourself how client meetings paired with your accounting services fits into your business model.
 If you’re seeking loyal clients who value what you offer, then step up as a trusted advisor.

-Consider the consultants that you’ve sought out for their knowledge and expertise.
-Well, you can offer that too.
+Consider the consultants you’ve sought out for their knowledge and expertise.
+Well, you can offer a similar service too.